-I was fascinated by information gathering and dissemination and the idea that the pursuit of truth and its reflection could be a profession.
+I was fascinated by information-gathering and dissemination, and the idea that the pursuit of truth and its reflection could be a profession.
 My obsession with journalism and the Arab world persisted over the years, and it culminated in this book.

-In Our Women on the Ground, Zahra asked 19 courageous reporters to share the powerful, unvarnished perspectives on their jobs and lives.
+In Our Women on the Ground, Zahra asked 19 courageous reporters to share their powerful, unvarnished perspectives on their jobs and lives.
 Zahra took time with me to describe the importance of these journalists, known as sahafiya…

 EYE: What is your goal in highlighting Arab and Mideastern women journalists?